ABS-CBN Soundstage: Phase 1B

 The other soundstage which will also have two stages is believed to be still under construction, although no updates are made public.
 Its opening date remains unannounced as of 2021.

 Phase 2 and succeeding phases

 The company remained mum with regard to the construction of succeeding phases of the soundstage and the Horizon IT Park complex as a whole.
 While direct correlation cannot be established, the ambiguity comes following the cease and desist order issued by the National Telecommunications Commission, and the eventual denial of Philippine Congress to renew ABS-CBN's franchise which resulted to the shutdown of their flagship station and their secondary channels on free-to-air radio and television.

 Aside from the soundstage, Horizon IT Park also features backlots, production and post-production facilities, and offices.

+Lease by other companies

+On 2 December 2024, Singaporean company Mediacorp's studios division and Malaysian company Astro began leasing the soundstages, to increase their global footprint.